ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 ```

 Line 9 shows how [`ContentService::loadContent`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/ContentService.php#L147) loads the Content item provided to the command.
-Line 14 makes use of the [`ContentTypeService`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/ContentTypeService.php) to retrieve the Content Type of the requested item.
+Line 14 makes use of the [`ContentTypeService`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/ContentTypeService.php) to retrieve the content type of the requested item.

-Lines 12-19 iterate over Fields defined by the Content Type.
+Lines 12-19 iterate over Fields defined by the content type.
 For each Field they print out its identifier, and then using [`FieldTypeService`](https://github.com/ibexa/core/blob/main/src/contracts/Repository/FieldTypeService.php) retrieve the Field's value and print it out to the console.

 ## Viewing content in different languages